Last updated: August 2018

 - Current users of our technology (including open source technology) and services, who are interested in getting more information so that they can effectively use our technology and services.

 Ensuring that our website serves the needs of both of the above groups of visitors is important both for visitors to our websites (they get a good experience) and ourselves (so we can win and retain customers).
+By looking at what content people consume on our website we can get an idea of where they require help or better information.
+Based on the sequence of pages they visit we can identify if we’re successfully sharing information in a logical, easy-to-follow manner.

 A certain subset of visitors to our website are prospective rather than current Snowplow users, who have come to our website to learn more about our technology and services.
+Other visitors to our website include people who use either Snowplow technology, services or both.

-It is very important to us that we only send additional information to users who are happy to receive the information, and in the event that an individual no longer wishes to receive targeted communciation from us, we stop sending that information and remove their data if requested.
+It is very important to us that we only send additional information to users who are happy to receive the information, and in the event that an individual no longer wishes to receive targeted communication from us, we stop sending that information and remove their data if requested.
 More information on how we do this in practice can be found below.

 How we ensure that our use of all data collected is compatible with the rights and preferences of our website visitors

-There are several methods we use to ensure that our use of all data collected is compatible with the rights and preferences of our website visitors.
+There are several methods we use to ensure that our use of all data we collect is compatible with the rights and preferences of our website visitors.
 These measures are listed below.
 They are continually reviewed and developed as we identify opportunities to better manage and control the use of our data for the benefits of our website visitors.

 If you have any questions or concerns about our use of that data please get in touch and let us know.

 If you have engaged with us in any way and no longer want us to be in touch, or to keep any data of any engagement you have had with us, please let us know.
-We will endevour either to stop contacting you or to remove all the data we have on you, as requested, as quickly as possible.
+We will endeavour either to stop contacting you or to remove all the data we have on you, as requested, as quickly as possible.